mdn/content/files/en-us/web/javascript/reference/classes/private_class_fields/index.md

 ---
-title: Private class features
+title: Private properties
-slug: Web/JavaScript/Reference/Classes/Private_class_fields
+slug: Web/JavaScript/Reference/Classes/Private_properties
 page-type: javascript-language-feature
-browser-compat: javascript.classes.private_class_fields
+browser-compat: javascript.classes.private_properties
 ---

 {{jsSidebar("Classes")}}

-Class fields are [public](/en-US/docs/Web/JavaScript/Reference/Classes/Public_class_fields) by default, but **private class members** can be created by using a hash `#` prefix.
+Private properties are counterparts of the regular class properties that are [public](/en-US/docs/Web/JavaScript/Reference/Classes/Public_class_fields) by default.
+Private properties cannot be accessed from outside of the class.
+They get created by using a hash `#` prefix.
 The privacy encapsulation of these class features is enforced by JavaScript itself.

-Private members are not native to the language before this syntax existed.
+Private properties, or **private class fields**, are not native to the language before this syntax existed.
 In prototypical inheritance, its behavior may be emulated with [`WeakMap`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap#emulating_private_members) objects or [closures](/en-US/docs/Web/JavaScript/Closures#emulating_private_methods_with_closures), but they can't compare to the `#` syntax in terms of ergonomics.

 ## Syntax